lowRISC/opentitan/hw/ip/i2c/doc/registers.md

 |  12:0  |   rw   |   0x0   | TSU_STO | Actual setup time for stop signals.
 This field is sized to have a range of at least Standard Mode's 4.0 us max with a core clock at 1 GHz.                                  |

 ## TIMEOUT_CTRL
-I2C clock stretching timeout control.
+I2C clock stretching and bus timeout control.
+The behavior of this feature depends on the value of TIMEOUT_CTRL.BUS_TIMEOUT_EN.
-This is used in I2C host mode to detect whether a connected target is stretching for too long.
+If the bus timeout is disabled, this is used in I2C controller mode to detect whether a connected target is stretching a single low time beyond the timeout value.
+When the bus timeout feature is disabled, this feature is more informative and doesn't do more than assert the "stretch_timeout" interrupt.

+If the bus timeout feature is enabled, it is used to detect whether the clock has been held low for too long instead, inclusive of the controller's clock low time.
+In an SMBus context, the VAL programmed should be tTIMEOUT:MIN, and EN and BUS_TIMEOUT_EN should be 1.
 - Offset: `0x50`
 - Reset default: `0x0`
 - Reset mask: `0xffffffff`